top

 The word “except” means to make an exception.
 In other words, normally this kind could not be cast out, but there is one exception.

 Imagine that you went to Jesus with a problem that you were unable to solve, even with all the spiritual tools at your disposal.
 What if He replied, “This problem cannot be solved.
-However…there is one exception.”
+However… there is one exception.”
 Would you not hang on that last word, longing for Him to continue?
 I would be waiting with bated breath, anxious to know this life-changing exception!

 An exception opens something up that is otherwise closed.
 It makes the otherwise unattainable attainable.
-Something that is final — an ending — becomes a beginning.
+Something that is final—an ending—becomes a beginning.
 This one little word “except” changes everything.
 I found two laughable illustrations of this fact online the other day:

-No parking.
-Absolutely no way – no parking!
-Except…if you are a horse or wagon.
-Well now, if you’re a horse or wagon, that changes everything!
-What was closed to you has just been opened.
 No honking your horn!
 Absolutely no honking!!
-Well…not except for fits of anger.
+Well… not except for fits of anger.
 Or rather, situations of danger.
 If I see a car careening toward me, that changes everything!
 It might even save my life!
-What was off limits becomes open to you with that one little word “except.”
-Therefore, we should pay close attention to what Jesus says after the word “except.”

 “But this kind does not go out except by prayer and fasting.”

 Jesus had long before spent forty days and nights fasting in the wilderness.
-For Him, casting out the demon was possible because a fast accompanied his faith.
+For Him, casting out the demon was possible because a fast accompanied His faith.
 After Jesus was baptized in the Jordan He was led into the wilderness where He fasted.
 Jesus fasted before He did anything of service.
 He fasted before He made decisions.
 He fasted before preaching, before calling the disciples, before “working” spiritual works or miracles.

 How Fasting Brings About Exceptions